ipleiria-robotics/indoor_positioning_uwb/software/README.md

 An example to run the scripts to generate data and analyse for the first test (Teste 1) is now showed.

-1. **python teste1_los_generate.py** - loads the dataset file with the ranges acquired and runs the script to calculate the positions and store on another file.
-The method used on this script to compute positions was teh Iterative Least-square.
+1. **python teste1_los_generate.py** - loads the dataset file with the ranges acquired and runs the script to calculate the positions, using the Iterative Least-square, and store the results on another dataset file.

 2. **python teste1_los_ranges_analysis.py** - loads the result dataset with the distance obtained and generate an analysis on the error using the real position to determine the real distances.
 Generates histogram plots to represent the error.